-I’m David Wright, an award-winning product designer working at a startup in the San Francisco bay area.
-I have expertise designing editorial products, having spent most of my career in and around digital newsrooms.
+Hello!
+I'm David Wright, a product designer in San Francisco who aims to create experiences that are as useful as they are beautiful.
+I spent most of my career in and around digital newsrooms and I have expertise designing editorial products.
 I believe in framing the problem, user-centered research and egoless collaboration.

 At Twitter, I focused on creating foundational design systems to help make Twitter a great experience for everyone.
-I helped ship a bunch of cool stuff, including a project that hasn't launched to the public ... yet.
+Along with Dave Bellona, I led the design efforts on Twitter Lite – a ground up responsive redesign of the Twitter web stack.
+I also helped ship a bunch of other stuff along the way, too.

 At NPR, I led the teams responsible for the design and UX for all of NPR’s digital products.
 I was on the team that researched, concepted and launched NPR One.
 As an individual contributor, I led the design efforts on Planet Money for iPhone, NPR Books, Live Music Events and others.